jbetancur/john-betancur/content/blog/optimizing-react-components/index.md

 A good rule of thumb is components that contain little or basic logic are better off re-rendering all the live long day whereas components with expensive calculations should typically only re-render when their props or state actually change.
 This is where `React.PureComponent` or `React.memo` are useful when used correctly.

 ## Equality & Sameness
-Before we delve further, it's important to reiterate how Javascript compares non primitives.
-Primitives in Javascript are strings, numbers, booleans, undefined and null and are considered value based comparisons - meaning that we compare the **values**.
+Before we delve further, it's important to reiterate how Javascript performs comparisons.
+Let's start with primitives.
+Primitives in Javascript are strings, numbers, booleans, undefined and null and are considered value based comparisons.
+Therefore comparing primitive values to themselves will result in a true condition:

 ```js
 'hello' === 'hello' // true